ExcaliburZero/mrds_live/README.md

 # MRDS Live
 An unofficial stream overlay for Monster Rancher DS which shows your monsters stats, conditions, and change in stats over time.
+Currently this overlay only works with the DeSmuME emulator.

 For a demo, see the [following video](https://www.youtube.com/watch?v=StDosnOBaT4):